0.0 Executive Summary

 1.1 Project Description

-The goal of this task was to study how hardware systems work together and how to prevent common hardware failures.
+The goal of this task was to study how hardware systems work together and how to prevent common hardware failures from occurring.

 The focus was on the physical layer of IT systems to:

-- Understand System Design: Reviewed how the motherboard connects and manages communication between hardware components.
+- Understand System Design: Reviewed how the motherboard connects and manages communication between the hardware components.

 - Improve Power Safety: Identified the importance of correct PSU voltage settings (115V vs 230V) and surge protection.

-This ensures that systems use the correct hardware, receive stable power, and maintain proper connections.
+This ensures that the systems use the correct hardware, receive stable power, and maintain proper connections.

 1.2 Technical Task / Troubleshooting Process

-The process focused on understanding how hardware communicates and receives power.
+This process focused on understanding how the hardware communicates and receives power.

 Key Actions & Observations